Coracle: History

-Designed for use in swiftly flowing streams, the coracle has been in use in the British Isles for millennia, having been noted by Julius Caesar in his invasion of Britain in the mid first century BC, and used in his military campaigns in Spain.
+Designed for use in swiftly flowing streams, the coracle has been in use on the British Isles for millennia, having been noted by Julius Caesar in his invasion of Britain in the mid first century BC, and used in his military campaigns in Spain.
 Remains interpreted as a possible coracle were found in an Early Bronze Age grave at Barns Farm near Dalgety Bay, and others have been described, from Corbridge and from near North Ferriby.

 Where coracle fishing is performed by two coraclers the net is stretched across the river between the two coracles.
 The coraclers will paddle one handed, dragging the net in the other, and draw the net downstream.
 When a fish is caught, each hauls up an end of the net until the two boats are brought to touch, and the fish is then secured, using a priest (or knocker – a small block of wood) to stun the fish.

 A new tax was introduced in 1863 on the commercial capture of migratory fish in Wales; this led to a decline in the number of coracles.
 During the 1930s, the government decided to begin revoking the licences of commercial fisher families on the death of the main licensees.
 It took some years for this plan to be completed but eventually led to a more significant decline in the number of craft.

 In the 1920s and 30s James Hornell visited hundreds of rivers in the British Isles to talk with remaining coracle makers and users.
 He documented the tradition in his book British Coracles and the Curraghs of Ireland (The Society for Nautical Research, 1938) containing drawings, diagrams and construction details gleaned from regular makers.

-Current Status
+Current status

-Coracles are now seen regularly only in tourist areas of West Wales, and irregularly in Shropshire on the River Severn—a public house in Sundorne, Shrewsbury called "The Coracle" has a pub sign featuring a man using a coracle on a river.
+Coracles are now seen regularly only in tourist areas of West Wales, and irregularly in Shropshire on the River Severn.
+A public house in Sundorne, Shrewsbury called "The Coracle" has a pub sign featuring a man using a coracle on a river.
 The Welsh rivers Teifi and Tywi are the most common places to find coracles in Wales.
 On the Teifi they are most frequently seen between Cenarth, and Cilgerran and the village of Llechryd.

 In 1974, a Welsh coracle piloted by Bernard Thomas (c.
 1923–2014) of Llechryd crossed the English Channel to France in 13 1/2 hours.
-The journey was undertaken to demonstrate how the Bull Boats of the Mandan Indians of North Dakota could have been copied from coracles introduced by Prince Madog in the 12th century.
+The journey was undertaken to support a claim that Bull Boats of the Mandan Indians of North Dakota in the US could have been copied from coracles introduced by Prince Madog in the 12th century.

 For many years until 1979, Shrewsbury coracle maker Fred Davies achieved some notability amongst football fans; he would sit in his coracle during Shrewsbury Town FC home matches at Gay Meadow, and retrieve stray balls from the River Severn.
-Although Davies died in 1994, his legend is still associated with the club.
+Although Davies died in 1994, his story is still associated with the club.

-The Coracle Society

-The Coracle Society is a UK-based organisation was founded in 1990 by its former president, Sir Peter Badge (1921–2020).
-The five founding aims of the Society were: